-Our next principle summarizes the non-conflict merging scenarios in which a valid SUTVA ranker $\ranker_*$ exists and should always be used. \begin{principle}[Non-Conflict-Merging Scenario] When the treatment and control counterfactual rankings have no merging conflicts, the merged ranker in the producer-side experiment should be uniquely determined by SUTVA and place every producer item into the position as if the ranking model associated with its group is applied to all producers.
-(Figure~\ref{fig_non_conflict_merging}) \end{principle}
+Our next rule summarizes the non-conflict merging scenarios in which a valid SUTVA ranker $\ranker_*$ exists and should always be used. \begin{abc}[Non-Conflict-Merging Scenario] When the treatment and control counterfactual rankings have no merging conflicts, the merged ranker in the producer-side experiment should be uniquely determined by SUTVA and place every producer item into the position as if the ranking model associated with its group is applied to all producers.
+(Figure~\ref{fig_non_conflict_merging}) \end{abc}

-When there are conflicts in merging the treatment and control counterfactual rankings (i.e., producer items from different groups both demand the same position in the merging process), SUTVA cannot be perfectly met and this is the most challenging part in designing producer-side experiments.
+When there are conflicts in merging the treatment and control counterfactual rankings (i.e., producer items from different groups both demand the same position in the merging process), SUTVA cannot be perfectly met and this is the challenging part in designing producer-side experiments.

 To facilitate the discussions in the rest of this paper, we define a ranker $\ranker$ as a ranking model which provides a ranked list of producer items to a consumer in each session of the recommender system.
 Mathematically, $\ranker$ generates an one-to-one mapping function in each session: